SAP-samples/teched2023-XP185v/README.md

 The requirements to follow the exercises in this repository are active trial accounts for SAP BTP and for the SAP Cloud Identity Services.

 **First you have to get your SAP BTP trial account.
-Follow these instructions:**
+Follow these instructions and choose the region "US East (VA)":**
 [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

 **Then activate your SAP Cloud Identity Services trial.
 Follow the instructions in this blog:**